Tips and tricks to photographing spring

 Days are getting longer which means more sunlight hours.
 Plan to get out at dusk, dawn, and anywhere between.
 Misty mornings provide a beautiful reflective backdrop to add interest and mystique to your landscape images.
 Notice how the light changes colors as the day goes on, and at sunrise, when the air is cleaner, head out to capture the end of the day.
 The level of detail you’ll be able to achieve will be far better than during the daytime.

-Group of people at the beach having a bonfire at sunset.
+Group of people at beach around a bonfire at sunset.

 It pays to keep in mind the effect of the low sun in the sky at springtime.
 For example, a springtime scene that appears divinely lit to the human eye, can easily be blown-out or overexposed as soon as your camera tries to capture it.
 Play with different angles, move around and avoid shooting in the direction of the sun if this causes the vibrancy and level of detail to disappear.

-One way to combat the bright light, is to focus in—right in—on a subject, so that you are capturing just a fragment of the scene.
-For example, instead of photographing a tree, or branch of cherry blossom, zoom in on a single cherry blossom bloom and photograph that.
+One way to combat the bright light, is to focus in - right in - on a subject, so that you are capturing just a fragment of the scene.
+For example, instead of photographing a tree, or branch of cherry blossoms, zoom in on a single cherry blossom bloom and photograph that.
 If you get low, zoom-in and simplify the surrounds by applying a low depth of field.
 You will likely end up with a more visually captivating image and at the same time have eliminated any issues with overexposure.

 Seasons come and go, and to avoid missing the simple and deeply moving beauty of spring flowers in bloom, make sure you get down and get close to shoot flowers.
 Try zooming in on one flowerhead, and if going for a mid-range shot, check for foreground, midground and background to get a multidimensional image.